 Seriously, just stop!
-When has that ever worked in your favor?
+When has that ever worked in your favour?
 We’ll tell you… never, even when you win!
 It doesn’t matter that your aunt June has already raised over £1,000 for charity in two weeks.
 It’s irrelevant that your cousin is now Vegan or that your co-worker has a new BMW sitting in the garage.
-What does matters is your progress.
+What matters is your progress.
 Like we said above; by taking small, realistic and relevant steps, you’re already making fabulous progress.
 As soon as you start comparing yourself to others, you set yourself up for doubt - a recipe for disaster.
 To avoid comparison, you might deactivate your social media.
 Too extreme?
 Then become aware of any triggers and ignore them.
 If you can’t ignore them then use them to your advantage to spur you on in moments when you’re thinking about giving in.

 Surround Yourself with Inspiring People

 It’s estimated that 40% of us make resolutions every year.
 According to John Norcross of the University of Scranton, only 8% of those achieve their target.
 And we’re guessing one of the reasons is because they surround themselves with winners, optimistic types, and people sharing similar goals.
 Much like new students enrolling here at Oxbridge.
-They join a network of teachers and advisors who offer unlimited support, mentorship and friendship right up until they graduate.
-By surrounding yourself with the right people: experts, coaches, inspiring and caring types, there’s little room for doubt.
+They join a network of teachers and advisers who offer personal support, mentorship and friendship right up until they graduate.
+By surrounding yourself with the right people: experts, coaches, and inspiring and caring types, there’s little room for doubt.
 This is because the right people care about your wellbeing and want you to success.
 Thus, that space once filled with doubt is now filled with positive energy that promotes self-belief and a can-do attitude.